KognitionAI/pilecv4j-opencv-packaging/README.md

     -w /path/to/workingDirectory: this is /tmp by default.
     -jN: specify the number of threads to use when running make.
 If the cmake-generator is Visual Studio then this translates to /m option to "msbuild" -G cmake-generator: specifially specify the cmake generator to use.
-This is probably necessary when building using VS on Windows or you get Win32 arch. e.g. -G "Visual Studio 14 2015 Win64"
+The default is chosen otherwise.
     -sc: This will "skip the checkout" of the opencv code.
 If you're playing with different options then once the code is checked out, using -sc will allow subsequent runs to progress faster.
        This doesn't work unless the working directory remains the same between runs.
     -sp: Skip the packaging step.
-That is, only build opencv and opencv_contrib libraries but don't package them in a jar file for use with com.jiminger.utilities -static|-no-static: force the build to statically link (dynamically link for "-no-static") the JNI libraries.
-        By default, the JNI library is statically linked on Windows and dynamically linked on Linux.
+That is, only build opencv and opencv_contrib libraries but don't package them in a jar file for use with com.jiminger.utilities -static(default)|-no-static: force the build to statically link (dynamically link for "-no-static") the JNI libraries.
+By default, the JNI library is statically linked on all platform builds.
     --help|-help: print this message

     if GIT isn't set then the script assumes "git" is on the command line PATH